-If you turn the system off while a CD is playing, either with the PWR/VOL knob or by turning off the ignition, the disc will stay in the drive.
-When you turn the system back on, the CD will begin playing where it left off.
+You can remove the cassette with the ignition switch in any position, even if the audio system is turned off.
+If you turn the system off while a tape is playing, either with the PWR/ VOL knob or by turning off the ignition, the cassette will remain in the drive.
+When you turn the system back on, the tape will begin playing where it left off.